Gurendra-tech/Low-Power-Comparator-with-hysteresis/README.md

 9. Paste the V(in+) you will see the Hystersis waveform.

 # Contact information
--> G.V.Gurendra Babu B.Tech Electronics and Communications Engineering (ECE) VLITS-Guntur gurendra611@gmail.com.
+-> G.V.Gurendra Babu B.Tech Electronics and Communications Engineering (ECE) VLITS-Guntur gurendra611@gmail.com
--> KUNAL GHOSH Director,VSD Corp.
-Pvt.
-Ltd. Kunalgosh@gmail.com.
--> PHILIPP GUHRING Software Architect at LibreSilicon Association pg@futureware.at.
--> Dr. GAURAV TRIVEDI Co-Principal Investigator,ECIT Academy and Associative Professor, EEE Department, IIT Guwahati trivedi@iitg.ac.in.
+-> Kunal